 Our Day One plan was to head towards the Polish border to a town called Gablenz, with a stop in Luckau on the way.

-Luckau is regarded as one of the prettiest towns in this part of Germany; it has been dubbed “the Pearl of Lower Lusatia, and we did agree.
+Luckau is regarded as one of the prettiest towns in this part of Germany; it has been dubbed “the Pearl of Lower Lusatia”, and we did agree.

-Our GPS did a great job getting us to Gablenz, but then we spent 90 minutes frustratingly searching the three roads leading out of town for the bridge.
+Our GPS did a great job getting us to Gablenz, but we spent 90 minutes frustratingly searching the three roads leading out of town for the bridge.

 The weird thing was that we couldn’t match any of the roads to what was showing on the GPS.
 Argh!!!